Other Sunday and Holy Day Readings

 17 By faith Abraham, when put to the test, offered up Isaac, and he who had received the promises was ready to offer his only son, 18 of whom it was said, "Through Isaac descendants shall bear your name."
 19 He reasoned that God was able to raise even from the dead, and he received Isaac back as a symbol.

 The inspired writer of Hebrews says that Abraham was willing to be obedient to God in this horrifying request because Abraham believed God's promise to him that this son through whom God's covenant was to continue would have as many descendants as many as the stars in the sky.
-Abraham believed that God was faithful to His promises, and therefore God was capable of raising his son from the dead in order to fulfill His promise.
+Abraham believed that God was faithful to His promises; therefore.
+God was capable of raising his son from the dead to fulfill His promise.
 But is there any proof of the inspired writer of Hebrew's interpretation in the text of Genesis 22:1-19?
-In Genesis 22:5 Abraham tells his servants to stay behind with the donkey and that he and Isaac would return.
-Telling the servants that both of them will return supports the interpretation that Abraham believed the boy will survive the "covenant ordeal."
+In Genesis 22:5, Abraham told his servants to stay behind with the donkey and that he and Isaac would return.
+That Abraham told the servants that both of them would return supports the interpretation that he believed the boy would survive the "covenant ordeal."

-This frightening Old Testament "covenant ordeal" of Abraham and Isaac is full of sacrificial imagery of Christ's Passion and is known in Hebrew as the "akeidah," the binding of Isaac.
-Commenting on Hebrews 11:19, Theodoret, Bishop of Cry wrote: "Figuratively speaking, he did received him back", that is, by way of a symbol and type of the resurrection.
+The frightening Old Testament "covenant ordeal" of Abraham and Isaac is full of sacrificial imagery of Christ's Passion and in Hebrew is known as the "Akedah," the binding of Isaac."
+Commenting on Hebrews 11:19, Theodoret, Bishop of Cry wrote: "Figuratively speaking, he did receive him back," that is, by way of a symbol and type of the resurrection.
 Put to death by his father's zeal, he came back to life at the word of the one who prevented the slaughter.
-In him the type of the saving passion was also prefigured.
-Hence the Lord also said to the Jews, "Your father Abraham rejoiced at the prospect of seeing my day; he saw it and was glad."
-Interpretation of Hebrews 11, Theodoret, Bishop of Cry Cyrrhus 393-466 AD).
+In him, the type of the saving passion was also prefigured.
+Hence the Lord also said to the Jews, 'Your father Abraham rejoiced at the prospect of seeing my day; he saw it and was glad'" (Interpretation of Hebrews 11, Theodoret, Bishop of Cry/Cyrrhus) 393-466 AD).

 What parallels do you see between Isaac and Jesus?
 How is Isaac a "type" of Christ?